vihugoos/liber/README.md

 ## About The Project

 <img src="https://user-images.githubusercontent.com/44311634/177375857-21021f9f-d608-4c88-8d79-7188796f4fd7.jpg" align="center" alt="Project Home Page">
-Specialized advice for medical professionals, offering a range of services with the aim of preserving our client's greatest asset: time.
-The services range from homemade, vehicles to the availability of motoboy.
+A platform for customers to request different types of services and to be able to follow the progress of their requests via their profile.
+Request management is done in the admin panel.

 ### Built With